Constance Marten and Mark Gordon charged with manslaughter of their baby

 Runaway couple Constance Marten and Mark Gordon have been charged with the manslaughter of their baby, concealing a birth and perverting the course of justice.

-The pair will appear at Brighton Magistrates’ Court on Friday, the same day as a post-mortem examination is carried out on the remains of a child discovered in woodland on Wednesday.
+The pair will appear at Brighton Magistrates’ Court on Friday, the same day as a post-mortem examination is carried out on the remains of an infant discovered in woodland on Wednesday.

 Barry Hughes, chief crown prosecutor for CPS London North, said the Crown Prosecution Service had authorised the Metropolitan Police to charge the pair after the body was found.